Oscar-winning director Roman Polanski sues to get academy membership reinstated

 "He got thrown out with an anonymous letter," Braun said Friday.
 "If the academy gives him a fair hearing he'll get to present his side.
 We just want a fair hearing."

-The filing states that after Polanski appealed the ejection, he was notified Jan.
-26 that his request for reinstatement was rejected.
-It argues that the academy failed to abide by its own rules, which it says require "a reasonable opportunity for the member to be heard."
+Polanski says in the court filing that after he appealed the explusion, he was notifed by the academy on Jan.
+26 that his request was rejected.
+He argues the academy failed to follow its own rules, which require "a reasonable opportunity for the member to be heard."

-The academy but did immediately respond Friday to a request for comment.
+The academy said in a statement Friday that it stands by its decision,

+"The procedures taken to expel Mr. Polanski were fair and reasonable," the academy said.

 Attorney Gloria Allred, who has represented sexual assault victims in high-profile cases, said by email that the academy was right to revoke his membership.